PopovEvgeniy/openpasswordgenerator/readme.txt

 Limitation

-Maximum password length is 99 characters.
+The maximum password length is 99 characters.

 License